IMAGE CREDIT: Cuíca Filmes/Rainforest Foundation US

 Carbon Markets and Our Rights: A Guide for Indigenous Peoples and Local Communities

-To support Indigenous communities and local communities to better understand carbon markets, Rainforest Foundation US has launched the first three videos of a six-part animated series to demystify the market and provide communities with the essential information to protect their rights.
+To support Indigenous communities and local communities to better understand carbon markets, Rainforest Foundation US has launched a six-part animated series to demystify the market and provide communities with the essential information to protect their rights.

 The voluntary carbon market is quickly evolving and being introduced in new territories, making it challenging to sort out who’s who and what the implications are for impacted communities.
 These new mechanisms for forest protection come with complex standards, rules, and requirements.
 For Indigenous peoples and local communities, it is crucial to understand and navigate this landscape in order to protect their rights, whether they choose to engage or not.